tgvaughan/bacter/doc/basic_tutorial.rst

 .. image:: images/tracer.png

-Note that the ESS for the likelihood is still quite small.
-This indicates that the chain should probably be run for a while longer before the results are considered completely trustworthy.
+Note that the ESS for many parameters, the likelihood and the clonal frame height (Tree.t:simulated_data_A.CFheight) is still very small.
+This indicates that the chain should be run for a lot longer before the results are for the results to be considered trustworthy.

 Viewing sampled ARGs
 --------------------